arj03/ssb-browser-core/README.md

 ## messagesByType

-A convinience method around db.query to get messages of a particular type.
+A convenience method around db.query to get messages of a particular type.

 ## remoteAddress